-Board meetings and strategic plans from Jeffrey K. Jones's organization
+Board meetings, strategic plans, and buyer signals from Jeffrey K. Jones’s organization

 The key discussions focused on administrative items, including the closing of the public comment period (during which no public comments were offered).
 The board also reviewed correspondence received from the County Health Department and the DEP regarding various properties, including Certificates of Compliance, Environmental Investigations, and Permit Termination Applications.
 Furthermore, the board reviewed records related to Sanitary Inspections, noting which properties were in compliance or required septic/well applications.